davenkin/andy-springboot-sample/ADRs/002-Project structure.md

 This approach is more intuitive and easier to understand, as it allows developers to focus on the business first(Quotes has it that "
 Software exists for solving problems for a specific business domain.").
-Developers can easily get an overall idea of what this application do by a simple glimpse at the top level packages.
+Developers can easily get an overall idea of what this application does by a simple glimpse at the business packages.

 ## Implementation

 When implementing, keep the folder structure as flat as possible.
-The aggregate root is at the highest level, then followed by other technical layers, use the following structure:
+The aggregate root is at the highest level under `business` package, then followed by other technical layers, use the following structure:

 The `1` in `(class:1)` indicates there can be only one class under a top level package, `(class:N)` for multiple.